Kevin Reilly Game Designer

 Position: Jr. Game Designer

-Factor 5 was my most recent place of employment where I was brought on as a Jr. Game Designer.
+Factor 5 was where I was brought on as a Jr. Game Designer.
 I was working on an unannounced casual title for the Nintendo Wii.

 My main duties were to implement missions based on the activities outlined in the design doc.
 Most of what I did was to create fun missions/activities using object placement.
 We had "design kits" which were essentially just a group of assets that were made to function with certain mission types.
 How they were placed throughout the environment determined the experience given to the player.
 For example, if a mission was to destroy a number of targets I would vary the mission by changing the number, type, and placement of the targets.
 The missions were designed to be played in 5-15 minute increments and players had a wide variety of activities to choose from.